devonfw-ng-adv-training/refresher/README.md

 ### Backup branch

-backup branch exists [here](https://github.com/devonfw-ng-adv-training/refresher/tree/1-finished-ngrx-setup) and will be used in the next step
+backup branch exists as [1-finished-ngrx-setup](https://github.com/devonfw-ng-adv-training/refresher/tree/1-finished-ngrx-setup) and will be used in the next step

 ## 2. Exercice One: adding a counter to app.component